Harikrushnareddyvangala/Harikrushnareddyvangala/README.md

 - 🧑‍💻 connect through https://www.linkedin.com/in/harikrushnareddy-vangala-277aa881/
 - 😄 Pronouns: He writes software, cooks food, exercises, takes pictures, grows things
 - ⚡ Fact: The famous person who inspires me most is Elon Musk (CEO of Twitter).
+---
-- Purely my Thoughts (Don't copy) 😋: 1.
-Let's consider all dimensions which exist. the world is the perfect n-dimensional visualization of such considerations.
+ ### Purely my Thoughts (Don't copy) 😋:
+  1. Let's consider all dimensions which exist. the world is the perfect n-dimensional visualization of such considerations.
 I mean world is perfect example of collection of all existing dimensions visualiaztion.
--  2. Nature has already succeeded creating Intelligence in living beings using Carbon compounds.
+  2. Nature has already succeeded creating Intelligence in living beings using Carbon compounds.
 We(Human beings) are procreating and advancing Intelligence by using Silicon chips.
 There are two Inferences from above statements; a.
 Intelligence creation, b.
 Specifically 14th group elements in periodic table playing keyrole in making intelligence (carbon 'C' and silicon 'Si').
+So, next turn is 'Ge' turn for intelligence making. call this as "GeTurn hypothesis".

 ---